 Historically, depictions of the female body have held a male gaze and the focus is on male constructed ideals.
 Ironically, despite some cultural shifts to invert this depiction, the power and ubiquitous nature of social media has created greater anxiety in how ideals are constructed.
 Particularly, by those who are yet to form their identity, not to mention the hyper-reality rarely being reflective of the real.
-This exhibition offers the opportunity to create SHE of mind and body and allow a new depiction by and for Women.

 2023 Exhibition (7 February - 31 March)

-In 2023, the SHE exhibition presents a celebration of ten female textile artists: Danielle (Dans) Bain, Anna Farago, Neroli Henderson, Georgia MacGuire, Chaco Kato, Vonda Keji, Caroline Phillips, Nusra Qureshi, Ema Shin, and Kate V M Sylvester.
+In 2023, the SHE exhibition presented a celebration of ten female textile artists: Danielle (Dans) Bain, Anna Farago, Neroli Henderson, Georgia MacGuire, Chaco Kato, Vonda Keji, Caroline Phillips, Nusra Qureshi, Ema Shin, and Kate V M Sylvester.
 Read about these amazing artists below.

 Content Warning: Please be advised that this exhibition contains representations of female body and anatomy; as well as the names of victims of domestic and gender-based violence – including the names of some Indigenous women and children lost to male violence.